Ansible Essentials: Overview and Usage

 In this example:

-For example, if you want to target a group named webservers
+For example, if you want to target a group named webservers, you would run:

 Command Structure: